Rboin/NGin/README.md

  - [CMake](https://cmake.org/)

 ### INSTALLATION
-It is not registerd in any package manager...
+It is not registered in any package manager...
 Have a happy time building!

 ### BUILDING
 ```bash